acuminous/jinkies/README.md

 ## <a id="schedulingNotifications"></a>Scheduling Notifications
 We use Jinkies to tell everyone it's time for the daily stand-up.
 Someday we hope to build a nice UI to do this, but right now you need a bit of HTTP and a text editor.
-Scheduling a notification is very similar to changing the [CI Server Poll Frequency](#poll-frequency) [First setup an External Configuration](#external-configuration) file, then paste in the following...
+Scheduling a notification is very similar to changing the [CI Server Poll Frequency](#poll-frequency).
+First setup an [External Configuration](#external-configuration) file, then paste in the following...

 	import org.quartz.impl.triggers.CronTriggerImpl